varghesenk/TopScoreRank/README.md

 page: Page number as integer for pagination ( Default us 20 items per page)

-Returns Http Status 200 if succeeded other wise 4xx
+Returns Http Status 200 if succeeded other wise 4xx The return JSON content shall also have the paging metadata.
+The same informaiton is also available as ResponseHeader asw well
 ### 3 Get a single Score : GET /api/v1/scores/:id
 Id of the score to retrieve is encoded as part of the URL